yonsei-sslab/XBA/README.md

 ![training history](history/gcn-3layer-libcrypto-bow-seed50-epoch1000-D200-gamma3.0-k50-dropout0.0-LR0.001.png)

-If `validate` is set to True, the hit scores are calculated using test data after the trainingand.
+If `validate` is set to True, the hit scores are calculated using test data after the training.
 The hit scores will be stored in the `result` directory if `record` is set to True.
 The sample output of hit scores is as follows.
 ```
 Hits,AB,BA
 1,85.21863641370196,87.63630355766054